nrozmus/Weather_Check/README.md

-# WeatherCheck
+# Weather_Check

-This gem pulls weather from multiple locations.
-It is able to pull current weather and future forecast data.
+This gem pulls current weather and expected nighttime weather from New York, NY and Los Angeles, California.

 ## Installation